Charles P. Kindleberger: Background

 Kindleberger was born in New York City on October 12, 1910.
 He graduated from the Kent School in 1928, the University of Pennsylvania in 1932, and received a PhD from Columbia University in 1937.

-During the summer of 1931, he traveled to Europe and attended a seminar hosted by Salvador de Madariaga, but, when the latter was appointed Spanish Ambassador to the United States, Kindleberger attended lectures at the Institute for International Studies in Geneva led by Sir Alfred Zimmern.
+During the summer of 1931, he traveled to Europe and attended a seminar hosted by Salvador de Madariaga, but, when the latter was appointed Spanish Ambassador to the United States, Kindleberger attended lectures at the Graduate Institute of International Studies in Geneva led by Sir Alfred Zimmern.

 Government

 Treasury

 While writing his thesis, Kindleberger was employed temporarily in the international division of United States Treasury under the direction of Harry Dexter White.
 He then joined the Federal Reserve Bank of New York full-time (1936–1939).
-Subsequently, he worked at the Bank for International Settlements in Switzerland (1939-1940), the Board of Governors of the Federal Reserve System (1940–1942).
+Subsequently, he worked at the Bank for International Settlements in Switzerland (1939–1940), the Board of Governors of the Federal Reserve System (1940–1942).
 During World War II, he served in the Office of Strategic Services (OSS).
 From 1945 to 1947 he was Chief of the Division of Economic Affairs of Germany and Austria at the United States Department of State.

 Marshall Plan

 Kindleberger was a leading architect of the Marshall Plan.
-In 1945–1947 he served at the Department of State as Acting Director of the Office of Economic Security Policy, and briefly from 1947-48 as counselor for the European Recovery Program.
+In 1945–1947 he served at the Department of State as acting director of the Office of Economic Security Policy, and briefly from 1947 to 1948 as counselor for the European Recovery Program.

 He described his around-the-clock work to develop and launch the Marshall Plan with singular passion in a 1973 interview: We were conscious of a great sense of excitement about the plan.
 Marshall himself was a great, great man—funny, odd but great—Olympian in his moral quality.
 We'd stay up all night, night after night.
 The first work ever done that I know about in economics on computers used the Pentagon's computers at night for the Marshall Plan.
 I had a tremendous sense of gratification from working so hard on it.